The Great Kiwi Bake Off season 3: Episode 7: Bread

 For the signature challenge, the bakers had to bake eight vegetarian stuffed flatbreads in ninety minutes.
 For the technical challenge set by Dean, the bakers had two-and-a-half hours to bake a braided babka.
 For the showstopper challenge, the bakers had to bake an animal bread sculpture in four-and-a-half hours.

 Episode 8: Chocolate (Semi-Final)

 For the signature, the bakers had to bake twelve chocolate biscuit bars in two-and-a-half hours.
 For the technical challenge set by Dean, the bakers had one hour to bake chocolate fondant.
 For the showstopper challenge, the bakers had to bake a multi-tiered chocolate cake in four hours.

 Episode 9: Final

 For the signature, the bakers had to bake 12 petit fours in two-and-a-half hours.
 For the technical challenge set by Sue, the bakers had three hours to bake a cassata.
-For the showstopper challenge, the bakers were given the freedom to bake anything they wanted provided that it was at least 40 centimeters tall and had at least one cake element in five hours.
+For the showstopper challenge, the bakers were given the freedom to bake anything they wanted provided that it was at least 40 centimetres tall and had at least one cake element in five hours.